engagingnewsproject/enp-platform/Readme.md

 # Local development

-Updated instructions: Engage v1.2.0 includes Timber v1.0 which is installed via composer as the Timber plugin is no longer supported.
+**Updated instructions**: Engage v1.2.0 includes Timber v1.0 which is installed via composer as the Timber plugin is no longer supported.
 Not required, but [view Timber Composer installation instructions here](https://timber.github.io/docs/getting-started/switch-to-composer/).

 1. The `.nvmrc` ([/wp-content/themes/engage/.nvmrc](https://github.com/engagingnewsproject/enp-platform/blob/master/wp-content/themes/engage/.nvmrc)) file contains the Node version required for the project.
 In order to enable the version switch on each dev session you need to first run: